 We have suggested some places to visit during Venice Carnival 2019 which are particularly interesting during carnival, but they are also all really famous and if you are looking to visit some less well known, out of the way places in Venice during Carnival 2019, you should play our Great Carnival Game!
 It includes a self-guided tour which will bring you to four places only locals like us know about, guiding you down the labyrinthine lanes of Venice on an adventurous tour of Venice during the Carnival.
 One stop included on the self-guided tour is a local, genuine atelier – a studio of a professional Venetian mask designer.
 Swing by our website for more information about our Great Carnival Treasure Hunt, and have a great time at Venice Carnival 2019!

 Campanile di San Marco

-already suggestion visiting the Clock tower to set your watch (or phone) to Venetian time, and you would have had to crane your neck to look up at the Clock Tower.
+We have already suggested to visit the Clock tower to set your watch (or phone) to Venetian time, and you would have had to crane your neck to look up at the Clock Tower.
 This time however, why not climb to the top of the bell tower?
-This way, you will have a great view of all of Venice, but more spectacularly, of Venice Carnival 2019, and you will be greeted with an amazing display of colour and movement as you observe the Venice Carnival from the elevated position and be treated to a wonderful colour show as all the people in costumes move about below in the city and on the river!
+This way, you will have a great view of all of Venice, but more spectacularly, of Venice Carnival 2019, and you will be greeted with an amazing display of colour and movement as you observe the Venice Carnival from the elevated position and be treated to a wonderful colour show as all the people in costumes move about below in the city and on the Grand Canal!
 A visit to the Campanile is always worthwhile, but is something else during Carnival.